 Gifts of all kinds to The Library Foundation will be gratefully considered and are deductible for personal or corporate tax purposes.
+Unrestricted gifts provide the greatest flexibility and allow the Library to continue to respond to emerging needs and opportunities.

 The Library Foundation’s Federal Tax Identification Number is: 48-0956441